Rachel0619/ETL-with-MAGE-and-GCP/README.md

 4. Create service account, then create key (json), rename it if you wish. put the my-creds.json to somewhere in the virtual machine.

 5. Navigate to the folder that your docker-compose.yml file exist. run `docker-compose build` and then `docker-compose up -d`.
-You will have MAGE AI and postgres running running after finishing this step.
+You will have MAGE AI and postgres running after finishing this step.

 6. Forward port 6789 in your VS code, then open browser and enter "localhost:6789" to navigate to MAGE UI.